Weighted Training for Cross-Task Learning: : Target-Aware Weighted Training

 Now that we have the expressions for the gradients of $\hat\calL_0(\phi^\weights, f_0)$ with respect to $f_0$ and $\weights$, we can solve \eqref{eq:alg_unconstrained_ver} via a combination of alternating minimization and mirror descent.
 To be more specific, suppose that at iteration $k$, the current weights, representation, and task-specific functions are $\weights^k, \phi^k,$ and $\{f^k_t\}_{t=0}^T$, respectively.
 At this iteration, we conduct the following three steps: \begin{enumerate}[leftmargin=0.5cm] \item Freeze $\weights^k$.
 Starting from $(\phi^k, \{f^k_t\}_{t=1}^T)$, run a few steps of SGD on the objective function $(\phi, \{f_t\}_{t=1}^T) \mapsto \sum_{t=1}^T \weight_t^k \hat\calL_t(\phi, f_t)$ to get $(\phi^{k+1}, \{f_t^{k+1}\}_{t=1}^T)$, which is regarded as an approximation of $(\phi^{\weights^k}, \{f_t^{\weights^k}\}_{t=1}^T)$; \item Freeze $(\phi^{k+1}, \{f_t^{k+1}\}_{t=1}^T)$.
 Approximate the gradient $\nabla_f \hat\calL_0(\phi^{\weights^{k}}, f_0)$ by $\nabla_f \hat\calL_0(\phi^{k+1}, f_0)$.
 Using this approximate gradient, run a few steps of SGD from $f_0^k$ to get $f_0^{k+1}$; \item Freeze $(\phi^{k+1}, \{f_t^{k+1}\}_{t=0}^T)$.
 Approximate the partial derivative $\partial \hat\calL_0(\phi^{\weights^k}, f^{k+1}_0)/\partial \weight_t$ by

 Then run one step of mirror descent (with step size $\eta^k$) from $\weights^{k}$ to get $\weights^{k+1}$:

 \end{enumerate}

 We use mirror descent in \eqref{eq:mirror_descent}, as it is a canonical generalization of Euclidean gradient descent to gradient descent on the probability simplex \citep{beck2003mirror}.
+Note that other optimization methods, such as projected gradient descent, can also be used here.
 The update rule \eqref{eq:mirror_descent} has a rather intuitive explanation.
 Note that $g^{k}_t$ is a weighted dissimilarity measure between the gradients $\nabla_\phi \hat \calL_0$ and $\nabla_\phi \hat\calL_t$.
 This can further be regarded as a crude dissimilarity measure between the optimal representations of the target task and the $t$-th source task.
 The mirror descent updates $\weight_t$ along the direction where the target task and the $t$-th source task are more similar.
 The overall procedure is summarized in Algorithm \ref{alg}.

 A faithful implementation of the above steps would require a costly evaluation of the inverse of the Hessian matrix $\sum_{t=1}^T \weight_t \nabla_\phi^2 \hat\calL_t(\phi^{k+1}, f_t^{k+1})\in\bbR^{r\times r}$.
-In practice, we can bypass this step by replacing the Hessian-inverse-weighted dissimilarity measure \eqref{eq:task_gradient} with a consine-similarity-based dissimilarity measure (see Section \ref{sec:experiments} for details).
+In practice, we can bypass this step by replacing\footnote{This type of approximation is common and almost necessary, such as MAML \citep{finn2017model}.} the Hessian-inverse-weighted dissimilarity measure \eqref{eq:task_gradient} with a consine-similarity-based dissimilarity measure (see Section \ref{sec:experiments} for details).

 The previous derivation has focused on weighted pre-training, i.e., the target data is not used when defining the constrained set in \eqref{eq:alg_constrained_ver}.
 It can be modified, \emph{mutatis mutandis}, to handle weighted joint-training, where we change \eqref{eq:alg_constrained_ver} to